jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 You want to build a tree with bidirectional references in Python?
 Just do the obvious thing, and it works perfectly.
 Compare that to the apalling knots you have to tie yourself in to do it in Rust[^1].

-All these problems really are _mostly bullshit_.
-An problem entirely invented by Rust's borrowchecker, which you _absolutely_ will need to deal with when writing Rust.

 A common defense of Rust are that the pain Rust's borrowchecker inflicts on you is not _excess pain_, but rather _upfront pain_.
 The talking point goes: You have a program with a complicated ownership structure, and Rust merely forces you to be explicit about this.
 In doing so, it guarantees memory safety - and wouldn't you rather deal with compiler errors than production crashes?

 But that hasn't been my experience.
 My experience has been that the limitations has _mostly_ been unnecessary and without merit.
-A constant tricke of arbitrary frustrations from false positives - small things, each of which seems like a detail, like stubbing your toe, except you are forced to do it all the time.
+All these problems really are _mostly bullshit_.
+An problem entirely invented by Rust's borrowchecker, which you _absolutely_ and constantly will need to deal with when writing Rust.

 ### Why don't you just...
 At this point, people experienced in Rust have held their breath since the last example: "You can just derive `Clone + Copy`!".
 "You can just clone the value, and the clone will be optimised away!".
 "You can just..."